AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-5-14.md

 ## My Key Learnings

-- **Express.js simplifies Nodejs development** by providing a clean, organized way to handle routes and middleware
+- **Express.js simplifies NodeJs development** by providing a clean, organized way to handle routes and middleware
 - **Middleware is powerful** - it's like a pipeline where each function can modify the request/response or stop the chain
 - **Organization matters** - As apps grow, proper structure with routes, controllers, and middleware separation is crucial
 - **Express is minimal** - You add only what you need, keeping applications lightweight
-- **It's just JavaScript** - All Nodejs capabilities are still available when using Express
+- **It's just JavaScript** - All NodeJs capabilities are still available when using Express

 ---

 And that's my introduction to Express.js! 🚀

-I'm Rahul Aher, and these are my learning notes on Nodejs.
+I'm Rahul Aher, and these are my learning notes on NodeJs.
 If you find these notes helpful, please share them with your friends.
 If you spot any errors or have improvements, feel free to contribute by [forking the repo](https://github.com/AherRahul/portfolio-v1).
 Let's learn together!
 Also, please consider giving a star ⭐ to [this repo](https://github.com/AherRahul/portfolio-v1).
 For any queries, [let's connect here](https://rahulaher.netlify.app/contact/).

 Take care, see you in the next lesson! 😊